keylime/enhancements/7_multi-tenancy.md

 nitty-gritty.
 -->

-This proposal will seek to develop the following features:
+This proposal will develop and deliver the following features:

-Implement database amendments to introduce groups, users and roles.
+* Database amendments to introduce groups, users and roles with the verifier.

-Implement a method for a user or administrator to provide credentials to prove their identity to Keylime.
+* A federated method for user(s) or administrator(s) to pass credentials (in the form of tokens) to the verifier API and prove their identity to Keylime.

-Implement authentication in the form of JSON Web Tokens to allow federation role based scoping of tokens for use across multiple instances of Keylime.

-Implement a means of associating an `agent_id` to a `group_id` and a means for administrators to re-associate the `agent_id` with a different `group_id` ("change group").
+* A method to associate an agents to a group or user and a means for administrators to re-associate agents with a different group ("change group").

-### Risks and Mitigations
+### Risks and Mitigation's

 <!--
 What are the risks of this proposal and how do we mitigate.
 Think broadly.